Cotidie/STEADY/Network/Fundamentals/03 UDP and TCP.md

 # UDP & TCP
 ## UDP (User Datagram Protocol)
 ![UDP](https://i.imgur.com/C9cNJRP.jpg)
- UDP is a Layer 4 protocol that doesn't required mutual connection, thereby provides faster connection speed and smaller datagram size.
+ UDP is a Layer 4 protocol that doesn't required `connection`, thereby provides faster connection speed and smaller datagram size.
 Header is only 8 bytes that only contain ports, length and checksum for 2 bytes each.
 VPN, Video Streaming, DNS, WebRTC, etc. prefers UDP over TCP since it's faster and stateless.
  - UDP doesn't care datagram loss or error (One way delivery)
  - **Stateless**: No ordered datagram and no flow control (doesn't request re-send)
 ### TCPDUMP